postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 In your [billing dashboard](http://go.postman.co/billing), you can view:

 * Your current number of additional team members
-* How much you will be billed at the end of your cycle (unless you add or remove team members in the interim)
+* How much your bill will be at the end of your cycle (unless you add or remove team members in the interim)
-* Additional information about your auto-flex and regular billing cycles
+* More information about your auto-flex and regular billing cycles

 <img alt="Billing overview with auto flex" src="https://assets.postman.com/postman-docs/auto-flex-dash-9.14.jpg" />